tigera/docs/calico-enterprise/reference/resources/globalalert.mdx

  > "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"),
  > "ms", "s", "m", "h".

-The default period is 5 minutes, and lookback is 10 minutes.
+The minimum duration of a period is 1 minute with a default of 5 minutes and the default for lookback is 10 minutes.
 For a GlobalAlert with `type` as `AnomalyDetection`, the default period is set at 15 minutes and lookback is ignored.
 The lookback should always be greater than the sum of the period and the configured